-Assisted living services are personal care and supportive services (homemaker, chore, attendant services, meal preparation) that are furnished to persons enrolled in the waiver who reside in a homelike, non-institutional setting that includes 24-hour on-site response capability to meet scheduled or unpredictable resident needs and to provide supervision, safety and security.
+Assisted living services are personal care and supportive services (homemaker, chore, attendant services, meal preparation) that are furnished to waiver participants who reside in a homelike, non-institutional setting that includes 24-hour on-site response capability to meet scheduled or unpredictable resident needs and to provide supervision, safety and security.
 Services also include social and recreational programming, and medication assistance (to the extent permitted under State law).
 Services that are provided by third parties must be coordinated with the assisted living provider.